Reindeer in the Spotlight - filming Lapland reindeer

-Flatlight, based in the provincial capital of Finnish Lapland, Rovaniemi, is the biggest and best-known production company in the region, resourcing from Valofirma in Helsinki for all of their lighting needs and labor.
+Flatlight, based in the provincial capital of Finnish Lapland, Rovaniemi, is the biggest and best-known production company in the region, sourcing all of their lighting needs and labor from Helsinki-based Valofirma.

 Lapland offers a range of assets for filmmakers of all kinds in addition to the experienced and versatile human resources such as those offered by Flatlight and Lapland Safaris.
 Those assets include spectacular landscapes and exotic extremes of light and climate, as well as the kind of cosy and romantic locations appropriate for a love-interest reality TV show.
 It was also an advantage that the local populace is accustomed to the sight of film crews making feature films, commercials and promotions on the fells and in the streets of Lapland towns.

 Johanna was one of a team of drivers provided by Lapland Safaris who ferried personnel between locations.

 “It helps that we know the terrain, the small tracks and roads and locations,” she says.
 “We do this kind of thing every day, although this was on an especially big scale.”